TL;DR

 Cursor is a VS Code fork with AI built into the editor.
-Inline completions, a chat panel, multi-file Composer edits, and visual diffs you can accept or reject line by line.
+Inline completions, a chat panel, multi-file Composer edits, and visual diffs you can accept or reject line by line are still the core draw.
+Cursor also has an official Cursor CLI, so the comparison is about the default workflow, not whether Cursor can run outside the desktop app.

 Here is when each one wins.